Best Rooftop Cargo Box for Family Road Trips

 Capacity is the spec families get wrong most, in both directions — and the right number depends entirely on the kind of trip, not the headcount alone.
 A weekend at the grandparents' is a different load than a week of camping with a stroller, a pack-and-play and a cooler.

 Add a stroller, sports gear, or a fifth person and you want the 18-to-22 range.
 That is where the Thule Motion 3 XXL earns its keep at roughly 22 cubic feet — enough to swallow a folded umbrella stroller alongside the duffels.
 But more volume is not free: a bigger box is longer, taller, heavier and draggier, so do not buy capacity you will not fill.
-For the camping-specific load — tents, chairs, a two-burner stove — our notes on how to choose a roof rack cargo box size walk through matching cubic feet to a real gear pile.
+For the camping load — tents, chairs, a two-burner stove — our notes on how to choose a roof box size walk through matching cubic feet to a real gear pile.

 One honest caveat the cubic-foot number hides: shape matters as much as volume.
 Two boxes can both read 18 cubic feet, but the deeper one holds a family's round, bulky bags far better than the long, shallow ski-shaped one.
 Read the box's height, not just its rating.